 Having a Book Editor is Crucial

 Every writer needs a genuinely objective eye to go over their work.
-It’s critical to have someone who won’t hold back when it comes to pinpointing areas of your manuscript that need improvement.
+It’s critical to have someone who won’t hold back to pinpoint areas of your manuscript that need improvement.

 Be Open to Feedback

-Your work is precious to you, and if you want your book to shine, you have to be open to receiving feedback.
+Your work is precious to you, and if you want your book to shine, you must be open to receiving feedback.

 An editor will give you constructive feedback on your work based on their expertise.
-Therefore, if an editor suggests you make changes to your style, word choices, or cut out a section entirely, they’re doing so to improve your work, not to be mean.
+Therefore, if an editor suggests you change your style, word choices or cut out a section entirely, they’re doing so to improve your work, not to be mean.

 Hone Your Craft